 - Quarter each lime lenthways, then slice each section thinly (about 1/4″ wide).

 - Bring the sugar and water to the boil in a large frying pan, and add the lime slices.
-Let them boil around 10 minutes, flipping them over once or twice.
+Let them boil around 10 minutes, flipping them over with tongs once or twice.

 - Reduce the heat to a simmer, and leave until the liquid has reduced to a thick syrup (approx. 30 minutes), flipping occasionally.